bobbydglop/KissDownloader/README.md

 # KissDownloader
-Modification of https://github.com/BDrgon/KissDownloader, define a list of anime to download from kissanime.ru<br>
+Modification of https://github.com/BDrgon/KissDownloader, define a list of kissanime anime pages to download from kissanime.ru<br>

 **Installation**